Transfer FAQ

 Q: My grades aren’t especially impressive.
 Do I still have to submit my full transcript?

-All previous college transcripts must be submitted.
+Yes.
+All previously attended college transcripts must be submitted.
 Previous courses are calculated for Merit Scholarships as well as financial aid.
 This is especially important for athletes due to NCAA eligibility determination.
-However, when making an admissions decision, we do take into consideration the time frame as to which courses were taken and improvement over time.

 Q: Do you have equivalency guides?